Two CCC students and one CCC alum wore crowns during 2018-19.

-CCC's Leading with Excellence Program graduated its second class in June.
+CCC's third Leading with Excellence class graduated in June.

 The nine-month program introduces participants to the programs and services available through the college, help them build relationships across departments and campuses and provide them with personal and professional development activities.